 My Personal Experience

 During my competitive running career, I spent more time injured than training because of wintertime muscle injuries in Boston and Washington, D.C.
-Many years later, I found the cause: my wintertime vitamin D3 blood level was below 20 ng/ml (normal for the general population is >20 ng/ml and for athletes is >30).
-Since I moved to Florida nine years ago, I have not had even one wear-and-tear sports injury.
+Many years later, I found the cause: my wintertime vitamin D3 blood level was below 20 ng/mL (normal is >30 ng/mL).
+Since I moved to Florida thirteen years ago, I have not had even one wear-and-tear sports injury.
 I now know that people who are genetically susceptible to vitamin D deficiency are the ones most likely to suffer muscle weakness, injuries and poor athletic performance.
 I believe that sunlight offers benefits that cannot be obtained from vitamin D pills.

 No Need to Take More than 1000 IU of Vitamin D